cwx-worst-one/EAT/README.md

 - AS-2M Pre-trained+[Fine-tuned]() (AS-20K)

 ## Feature Extraction
 We provide the script for extracting audio features from the last layer of EAT encoder.
 The features are stored in `.npy` format and the sample rate of the extracted features is ~50Hz.
+EAT could provide frame-level features and utterance-level features (denoted by the CLS token).
 To extract latent representations from audio clips, you could use our pre-trained [checkpoint]() or your owns, then please run the script `feature_extract.sh` by:
 ```bash
 bash feature_extract.sh